Why Primary?

 Davids is a defender of the Affordable Care Act.
 That sounds good until you look at what the ACA actually costs a family in Johnson County.

-- The reality.
-Two-thirds of American bankruptcies are caused by medical expenses.
+• The reality.
+Two-thirds of American bankruptcies are linked to medical expenses.
 "Strengthening the ACA" means strengthening a system where families are one diagnosis away from financial ruin.
 That's not healthcare.
 That's a payment plan.

 Follow the Money